seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 I find no anger to 'em, nor no ruin.
 Help me, dear sister, in a deed so virtuous
 The powers of all women will be with us.
-Most royal brother— /
+Most royal brother-- /

 *They kneel.*

 **HIPPOLYTA**
-/ Sir, by our tie of marriage—
+/ Sir, by our tie of marriage--

 **EMILIA**
-By your own spotless honor— /
+By your own spotless honor-- /

 **HIPPOLYTA**
 / By that faith,
-That fair hand, and that honest heart you gave me—
+That fair hand, and that honest heart you gave me--

 **THESEUS**
 These are strange conjurings. /